 “The granularity of the Kochava tools helps us set the lookback windows that show us who our highest quality users are,” said Issei Shimizu, Senior Manager of User Acquisition for MobilityWare.

-But it’s the Fraud Console and Global Fraud Blacklist that they’ve come to rely on of late.
+But it’s the Fraud Console and Global Fraud Blocklist that they’ve come to rely on of late.
 The console is comprised of 13 reports on the most frequent mobile ad fraud tactics and flags any abnormal data.
-The Blacklist is a comprehensive list of known fraudulent device IDs, IP addresses and site IDs for exclusion from campaigns.
+The Blocklist is a comprehensive list of known fraudulent device IDs, IP addresses and site IDs for exclusion from campaigns.